ArnoSoontjens/Odoo-Java/README.md

 ### createRecord
 Create new records in a specified model.
 Supply the model where the new records should be created and a HashMap with the data that should be written.
 This should be a key-value pair, with the name of the field as key and the data as value.
+Returns the id of the record that was created.